Multi-scale Laplacian community detection in heterogeneous networks: Temporal dendrograms and metastable nodes

-For instance, this phenomenon is well illustrated by the Sankey diagram in Fig.~\ref{Sankey} showing the that Node 3 of Zachary's Karate club at a certain $\tau$ changes module it belongs to.
-The figure clearly shows that the best community assignment for this particular node changes at a certain time $\tau$ between $\tau'=1/\lambda_{max}$ and the peak of the specific heat at $\tau^*$, revealing its role of ``bridge" node.
-This feature assigns to it a central role in communication and/or control processes between the two weakly dependent modules.
-This makes plausible to expect in more general cases a similar relevance of metastable nodes in real networks (e.g., the human connectome) for synchronizability and information integration.
-These properties of the just defined metastable nodes recalls and generalizes the concept of ``modular flexibility" as defined for the dynamic correlation analysis of time-series in \cite{khambhati2018modeling} or previously described in community degeneracy problems \cite{ModFlex, Peixoto2021}.
+The Sankey diagram in Fig.~\ref{Sankey} illustrates this phenomenon, showing how Node 3 in Zachary's Karate club changes the module it belongs to at a specific $\tau$.
+The figure clearly shows how the best assignment for this particular node changes at a specific time $\tau$ between $\tau'=1/\lambda_{max}$ and the peak of the specific heat at $\tau^*$, revealing its role as ``bridge" node.
+This feature assigns it a central role in communication and control processes between the two weakly dependent modules.
+In other cases, it is plausible to expect a similar relevance of metastable nodes in real networks (e.g., the human connectome) for synchronizability and information integration.
+The concept of metastable nodes generalize the one of ``modular flexibility" as defined for the dynamic correlation analysis of time-series in \cite{khambhati2018modeling} or previously described in community degeneracy problems \cite{ModFlex, Peixoto2021}.
 The modular flexibility of a given node in the correlation network represents how frequently it changes the module it belongs to across time.
-It means that nodes more likely to be connected to multiple modules at different times are more flexible.
-Modular flexibility has been associated with network adaptability, giving flexible nodes the role of pivot of the dynamics processes running on the network.
+This means that nodes are more likely to be connected to multiple modules at different times and are more flexible, being associated with network adaptability, and giving flexible nodes the role of pivoting the dynamics processes running on top of the network.